Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 The agorapulse utilises a role-based access control model in their application, with roles classified into two categories:

-- organization role (Owner, Manager or a Member)
+- Organization role (Owner, Manager or a Member)
-- role on given social profile(s) (Admin, Editor, Moderator or Guest)
+- Role on given social profile(s) (Admin, Editor, Moderator or Guest)

 __Organization role:__